-If you were wondering how a life insurance company could afford to guarantee acceptance to everyone, regardless of medical history, and remain profitable, you’re right that something is missing.
+If you wondered how a life insurance company could afford to guarantee acceptance to everyone, regardless of medical history, and remain profitable, you’re right that something is missing.

 Colonial Penn can guarantee approval because of a two-year limited benefit period (or “waiting period”).
 Only after this two-year waiting period is the full death benefit paid.

-If the insured person dies during the first two years of coverage, the beneficiary receives a limited death benefit (the premiums paid to that point, plus 7% interest).
+Suppose the insured person dies (in a non-accidental death) during the first two years of coverage.
+In that case, the beneficiary receives a limited death benefit (the premiums paid to that point, plus 7% interest).

-If the non-accidental death occurs after this two-year waiting period, the policy’s beneficiary will receive the total payout amount.
-This goes for death from any cause (including suicide and drug overdose).
+If this non-accidental death occurs after the two-year waiting period, the beneficiary receives the full payout.
+Note that this goes for death from any cause (including suicide and drug overdose).